Get

 Keeping a Newfoundland breed healthy and happy is not a daunting task.
 Their massive sizes and thick double coats make them seem like a lot of work, but they aren’t as demanding as some other breeds.

 For starters, always remember to wipe their chests every chance you get.
-As we said, a wet coat can quickly turn into a breeding ground for bacteria.
+As we said, a damp coat can quickly turn into a breeding ground for bacteria and yeast overgrowth.

 The meals that you serve them must be well balanced.
-You must ensure that they are getting enough protein, vitamins, carbohydrates, fats, and minerals.
+You must ensure that they are getting enough protein, fats, carbohydrates, vitamins, and minerals.
 Don’t serve them large portions, as that could lead to obesity.
-Their massive sizes make them prone to hip dysplasia, thus the need to add omega-3 fatty acid supplements to their diets.
+Their massive sizes make them prone to hip dysplasia, thus adding omega-3 fatty acid supplements to their diets is beneficial for them.

 Which Other Breeds Drool as Much as The Newfoundland Breed?